mdeagen/nmcuration/in-progress/README.md

 # "In Progress" Curation Projects
-This directory is intended for curation progress that are **actively in progress**.
+This directory is intended for curation jobs that are **actively in progress**.
+By design, this directory should be kept as uncluttered as possible.

-Move a sub-directory for a pproject to this directory after:
+Move a sub-directory for a curation job to this directory after:
 * A sub-directory has been created in the "Wishlist" directory
 * Figures/data of interest to NanoMine have been identified and added to the README.md in the sub-directory
 * All raw data has been obtained (in the event that the curator is working with the author(s) of the paper)